italofantone/sluggable/README.md

 2. Customize the separator: Run the following command.

 ```
-php artisan vendor:publish --tag=slugable-config
+php artisan vendor:publish --tag=sluggable-config
 ```

-You can customize the slug separator in the `config/slugable.php` file.
+You can customize the slug separator in the `config/sluggable.php` file.
 For example:

 ```
 <?php